 The Australian Institute of Health and Welfare’s Australia’s ‘Mothers and Babies’ report provides up-to-date information on women who have given birth in Australia.
 The AIHW is a major national agency which provides reliable, regular and relevant information and statistics.
 The Institute’s mission is authoritative information and statistics to promote better health and wellbeing.

-The results of the Mothers and Babies report in 2013, shows that 304,777 women gave birth to 309,489 babies in Australia.
+The results of the Mothers and Babies report in 2014, shows that 307,844 women gave birth to 312,548 babies in Australia.
 Overall, 8.6% of babies were born pre-term (before 37 weeks gestation), with most of these births occurring at gestational ages of between 32 and 36 completed weeks.
-In 2013, 26,497 babies were born preterm.
-Up to 16% of live born babies (43,159) were admitted into a neonatal intensive care unit or special care nursery, although both WA and NT figures were not included in this data table (table 3.18).
-This disproportionately affects the total number of admissions within NICU’s and SCN’s Australia-wide in the 2013 report.
-In 2012, 47,748 (15.4%) of live born babies were admitted into a NICU or SCN which reflects a more accurate total when all state figures are taken into account.
+In 2014, 26,835 babies were born preterm and heartbreakingly 781 neonatal deaths occurred (2.5%).
+Up to 15% of live born babies (42,442) were admitted into a neonatal intensive care unit or special care nursery, although the figure in table 3.18 does not include WA’s admission statistics.

 There are many factors which will determine your premature babies chances for survival.
 Here are just a few very important factors: